Mattjava/mattjava/README.md

 ## Projects & Contributions

-[MedVoyage](https://github.com/Kpeguero16/MedVoyage) - An innovative website with the intent of diagnosing patients, helping doctors, and saving lives.\
+[MedVoyage](https://github.com/Kpeguero16/MedVoyage) - An innovative website with the intent of diagnosing patients, helping doctors, and saving lives.
+It won third-place overall during ShellHacks 2023 Hackathon\
 [Genre Mixer](https://github.com/Mattjava/Genre-Mixer) - An application to help music listeners explore new genres and potentially find their favorite songs\
 [Project Manager](https://github.com/Mattjava/Project-Manager) - A web application to help people create projects, track the due dates of tasks, and increase their productivity.